staciea/synt-cms-template/README.md

-# Synteagle cms project template
+# Synteagle cms project template - Grunt

 Template with cms adjusted structure, based on [front-end-scaffold](https://github.com/orlovmax/front-end-scaffold), with common used technologies and tools.